ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 The redemption protocol runs between Client and Origin (server).
 It allows Origins to challenge Clients to present one or more tokens for authorization.
-Depending on the type of token, e.g., whether or not it is cross-origin or per-origin, and whether or not it can be cached, the Client either presents a previously obtained token or invokes the issuance protocol to acquire one for authorization.
+Depending on the type of token, e.g., whether or not it can be cached, the Client either presents a previously obtained token or invokes the issuance protocol to acquire one for authorization.

 The issuance and redemption protocols operate in concert as shown in the figure below.